Developing Differentiators: How Research Can Help You Pass the Test

 Not only would this jeopardize the shelf life of that client’s account, but it may also have a negative effect on potential referrals and your overall reputation in the marketplace.

-On the other side of the coin, you might want to consider eliminating differentiator candidates that are generic and are not unique to your firm.
+On the flipside, you might want to consider eliminating differentiator candidates that are generic and are not unique to your firm.

 Differentiators like “we have quality staff” or “we provide great customer service” may be true, but these are boxes that most clients expect to be checked when working with any professional services firm.
 No firm is going to say, “we have inexperienced staff” or “we’re not the most responsive bunch.”

 2) Can you prove it?
-Identifying your firm’s differentiators is rooted in the realized value that clients receive from working with you.
+Differentiators can be uncovered the real value or benefit clients receive from working with you.
 Conducting research is a good way to discover these values, especially because of the possibility that you may overlook a value that clients receive.

-Example: For example, let’s say your firm has a proprietary process that moves projects along faster than your competitors.
+Example: Suppose your firm has a proprietary process that moves projects along faster than your competitors.
 Because this process is so engrained within your firm, you may take it for granted and think of it as standard operating procedure.
 Your clients, however, see this as something that makes your firm different.

 Statistics from brand research, client satisfaction research, and other forms of market research can be good proof points.
 They can act as a good defense when prospects inquire about why they should engage with your firm.